Homology-Preserving Multi-Scale Graph Skeletonization Using Mapper on Graphs: Related Work

-\para{Node clustering.} The objective in node clustering (or graph clustering) is to group the nodes of the graph by taking into consideration its edge structure~\cite{Schaeffer2007}.
-Common techniques include spectral methods \cite{Dhillon2001,Fiedler1973,KulisBasuDhillon2009,WhiteSmyth2005}, similarity-based aggregation~\cite{TianHankinsPatel2008}, community detection~\cite{Newman2004,Newman2003}, random walks \cite{JehWidom2002,PonsLatapy2005}, and hierarchical clustering~\cite{BrandesGaertlerWagner2003,BuiChaudhuriLeighton1987}.
+The objective in node clustering (or graph clustering) is to group the nodes of the graph by taking into consideration their edge structure~\cite{Schaeffer2007}.
+Vehlow et al.\ provided a recent survey on the visualization of clustered structures~\cite{vehlow2017visualizing} (see \cref{sec:introduction} for examples).
 Edge clustering has also been studied~\cite{CuiZhouQu2008, ErsoyHurterPaulovich2011}.
-Broadly speaking, our approach is a type of graph clustering that simultaneously preserves relationships between clusters.
+Importantly, in their assessment of graph readability, Archambault et al.~\cite{archambault2010readability} concluded that only clustering could be efficiently performed on large graphs.
+Broadly speaking, our approach is a type of graph clustering that simultaneously preserves relationships between clusters to retain the homological features of the graph.

+Several approaches have leveraged clustering and hierarchical relationships to improve exploration within graphs.
+For example, van Ham and van Wijk provided methods for interacting with clusters in graph visualizations~\cite{van2004interactive}.
+Abello et al.\ built a system, ASK-GraphView, which enables interacting with very large graphs using clustering, among other techniques~\cite{AbelloHamKrishnan2006}.
+Grouse and GrouseFlocks are systems designed to ease the exploration through a feature topology-based hierarchy of the graph~\cite{ArchambaultMunznerAuber2008}.
+Batagelj et al.\ created the (x,y)-clustering, with the goal of generating visualizations where intercluster (x) and intracluster (y) graphs retained desired topological properties~\cite{batagelj2010visual}.